DamCB/tyssue/paper.md

 ---
 # Summary
 <div align="justify">
-The tyssue library seeks to provide a unified interface to implement bio-mechanical models of living tissues.
-It's main focus is on vertex based epithelium models. tyssue allows to model 2D, apical 3D or full 3D epihelium based on two kind of resolutions : quasi-static equilibrium of a potential energy or a viscous solver following Euler resolution.
-Tissue is a modular library.
-Starting with the same tissue geometry, the choice of constraints/models/parameters increase the possibility to answer on different biological question.
+The `tyssue` Python library seeks to provide a unified interface to implement bio-mechanical models of living tissues.
+It's main focus is on vertex based epithelium models. `tyssue` allows to model the mechanical behavior of 2D, apical 3D or full 3D epihelia based on the numerical resolution of the equations of motion for the mesh vertices.
+Biological process are modeled through changes in the topological and dynamical properties of the mesh. `tyssue` is a modular library.
+Starting with the same tissue geometry, the choice of constraints, energy potential terms and parameters increases the possibility to answer different biological questions and easily explore mechanical hypotheses.
 </div>